gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Understand common functions very well, be comfortable in the language.

-## Security themed coding challenges
+## Security Themed Coding Challenges

 These security engineering challenges focus on text parsing and manipulation, basic data structures, and simple logic flows.
 Give the challenges a go, no need to finish them to completion because all practice helps.